ArchanaRohilla/Bikesharing_Tableau/README.md

-# NYC Citi Bike data analysis using Tableau
+# NYC Citi Bike data analysis

+## Project Overview
-- The analysis was done for the month of August 2019.
+In this project, NYC Citi Bike data analysis was done for the month of August 2019.

+## Software

+Tableau

+## Summary

 - Manhattan is the most populated borough in New York City as per the maps referring to the top starting and ending locations.